-ENVIR ENVIRONMENTAL FACTORS POTENTIALLY AFFECTED: The environmental factors checked below would be potentially affected by this project, involving at least one impact that is a "Potentially Significant Impact", as indicated by the checklist on the following pages.
-Aesthetics Agricultural and Forestry Resources Air Quality Biological Resources Cultural Resources Energy Geology/Soils Greenhouse Gas Emissions Hazards & Hazardous Materials Hydrology/Water Quality Land Use / Planning Mineral Resources Noise Population / Housing Public Services Recreation Transportation Tribal Cultural Resources Utilities/Service Systems ; 🗌 Wildfire Mandatory Findings of Significance DETE RMINATION (To be com plet ed by Lead Agency): e basis of this initial evalua ". ind that the proposed proje RATION will be prepared. ect COULD NOT have a significant of ettec ct on the environment and a NEGATIVE effect on the environment, there WIL L NOT be a significant effect be ecau DULD have had a potentially significant use revisions/mitigations to the project TIVE DECLARATION will be prepared. t MAY have a potentially sign s functional equivalent will be ant effect on the environment and an pared.
-However legal so in the ☐ I find that the proposed project MAY have a potentially significant impact on the environment.
+ENVIF RONMENTAL FACTORS PO ENTIALLY AFFECTED: The environmental factors checked below would be potentially affected by this project, involving at least one impact that is a "Potentially Significant Impact", as indicated by the checklist on the following pages.
+Aesthetics Agricultural and Forestry Resources Air Quality Biological Resources Cultural Resources Energy Geology/Soils Greenhouse Gas Emissions Hazards & Hazardous Materials Hydrology/Water Quality Land Use / Planning Mineral Resources Noise Population / Housing Public Services Recreation Transportation Tribal Cultural Resources Utilities/Service Systems ; Wildfire Mandatory Findings of Significance DETE RMINATION (To be com plet ed by Lead Agency): On the e basis of this initial evalua atior : ind that the proposed proj RATION will be prepared. ect (COULD NOT have a significant e effec ct on the environment and a NEGATIVE effect ☐ I find that, although the original scope of the proposed project COULD have had a potentially significant effect on the environment, there WILL NOT be a significant effect because revisions/mitigations to the project have been made by or agreed to by the applicant.
+A MITIGATED NEGATIVE DECLARATION will be prepared. ☐ I find that the proposed project MAY have a potentially significant effect on the environment and an ENVIRONMENTAL IMPACT REPORT or its functional equivalent will be prepared. ☐ I find that the proposed project MAY have a potentially significant impact on the environment.
 However, at least one impact has been adequately analyzed in an earlier document, pursuant to applicable legal standards, and has been addressed by mitigation measures based on the earlier analysis, as described in the report's attachments.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the impacts not sufficiently addressed in previous documents.
-I find that, although the proposed project could have had a significant effect on the environment, because all potentially significant effects have been adequately analyzed in an earlier EIR or Negative Declaration, pursuant to applicable standards, and have been avoided or mitigated, pursuant to an earlier EIR, including revisions or mitigation measures that are imposed upon the proposed project, all impacts have been avoided or mitigated to a less-than-significant level and no further action is required.
-Samuel et Planner Date
+An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the impacts not sufficiently addressed in previous documents. ☐ I find that, although the proposed project could have had a significant effect on the environment, because all potentially significant effects have been adequately analyzed in an earlier EIR or Negative Declaration, pursuant to applicable standards, and have been avoided or mitigated, pursuant to an earlier EIR, including revisions or mitigation measures that are imposed upon the proposed project, all impacts have been avoided or mitigated to a less-than-significant level and no further action is required.
+Samuel ct Planner Date Э